STUDY: How Telemedicine Can Make Older Adults Healthier

 Louisville, Ky.
 (October 3, 2019) – New research published by the Journal of American Geriatrics Society points to telemedicine as a way to improve health outcomes in older adults.
 The study reviewed current articles and data on telemedicine with a focus on older adults—those who are 65 years or older.

-The study’s authors also found that disparities in healthcare access and delivery—specifically those caused by transportation and health workforce difficulties—negatively impact individuals living rural areas.
+The study’s authors also found that disparities in healthcare access and delivery—specifically those caused by transportation and health workforce difficulties—negatively impact individuals living in rural areas.
 Those challenges are even more profound for vulnerable populations in rural areas such as older adults, children, and persons with disabilities.

 “Despite improvements in life expectancy and advances in medical therapies, individuals residing in rural areas in the United States face increasing disparities in healthcare delivery.
 Remote and distant communities demonstrate higher rates of the five leading causes of death in the United States,” according to the study.